2016-2017 Season Concerts (Start time: 7:00 PM)

 Performers are Christopher Whitley and

-Kumiko Sakamoto, violins; Luis Bellorin, viola; Bridget Pasker, cello.
+Kumiko Sakamoto, violins; Luis Bellorin, viola; Brady Anderson, cello..

-Watch Thalea String Quartet: String Quartet Op.18, No.1 First Movement (Ludwig van Beethoven): https://www.youtube.com/watch?v=Auc2HKZhAkI
+Watch Thalea String Quartet: String Quartet Op.18, No.1 First Movement (Ludwig van Beethoven): youtube.com/watch?v=Auc2HKZhAkIHere's the link to their website: thaleastringquartet.com